zahinp7/ATAC-seq-regulatory-element-pipeline/README.md

 - BEDTools: Quinlan AR, Hall IM.
 BEDTools: a flexible suite of utilities for comparing genomic features. *Bioinformatics*.
 2010;26(6):841-842. doi:10.1093/bioinformatics/btq033

 ---

-## AI Usage
-- GenAI assistance used to create README
-- GenAI used in all code.
-Original code was written by humans, but AI was used to optimize, comment, and bugfix.
-The final scripts in this repository have been modified with AI.